Smudgey/console-calculator/README.md

 # python-intro

-Very basic console application as an initial look into Python, it's syntax and functionality.
+Basic console application as an initial look into Python, it's syntax and functionality.